SeanFellowes/SocketMeister/docs/architecture.md

-﻿# Architecture Overview
+# Architecture Overview

-This document delves into the internal design of SocketMeister, outlining how it achieves high throughput, resilience, and flexibility.
+This document describes the core design of SocketMeister and how it achieves throughput, resilience, and a simple developer experience.

 ## 1. Core Components

 - **SocketClient**
-  - Manages outbound TCP connections to one or more endpoints.
-  - Implements automatic reconnection with exponential backoff.
+  - Maintains a single active TCP connection to a selected endpoint.
+  - Performs a handshake before reporting `Connected`.
-  - Supports round‑robin and failover across multiple servers.
+  - Automatic reconnection and failover across multiple endpoints when errors occur.
+  - Emits typed events: `ConnectionStatusChangedEventArgs`, `CurrentEndPointChangedEventArgs`.

 - **SocketServer**
-  - Listens on a specified IP and port (IPv4/IPv6).
+  - Listens on a specified port and accepts concurrent client connections.
-  - Accepts concurrent client connections using a thread‑safe queue.
-  - Raises `MessageReceived` and `RequestReceived` events for application logic.
+  - Raises `MessageReceived` for application logic; the handler can optionally set `e.Response` (byte[]), enabling request/response.

-- **SocketSession** (internal)
-  - Encapsulates a single TCP socket and associated state.
-  - Handles send/receive loops on dedicated threads.

 ## 2. Threading & Concurrency

-- **Dedicated I/O Threads**
-  - Each active session runs its own send/receive loops to avoid blocking.
-  - Background worker threads manage connection monitoring and reconnection.
+- **Client background worker**
+  - A background thread drives connection attempts, polling, subscription sync, and receive processing.
+  - On .NET 4.0+ additional background tasks are used to process inbound messages and support graceful shutdown.

+- **Server listener and workers**
+  - A dedicated listener thread accepts connections and per-connection receive loops process messages.

 - **Synchronization**
-  - Internal queues and event dispatch use thread‑safe collections (\`ConcurrentQueue<T>\`).
-  - Minimal locking ensures high concurrency with low contention.
+  - Client uses `ReaderWriterLockSlim` and `lock` for key state; server uses thread-safe patterns around connection lists and message dispatch.

 ## 3. Connection Management

+- **Explicit start**
+  - In v11 the client does not auto-start.
+Construct → subscribe to events → call `Start()`.

-- **Automatic Reconnection**
+- **Status transitions**
-  - On disconnect, the client enters a retry loop with configurable backoff intervals.
-  - Callbacks allow applications to monitor connection state.

-- **Load Balancing & Failover**
+  - `ConnectionStatus` reflects `Connecting` until the handshake completes, even if the socket is open.
+  - `ConnectionStatusChanged` is raised with `OldStatus`, `NewStatus`, `EndPoint`, and a `ClientDisconnectReason` when applicable.

+- **Failover and backoff**
-  - When multiple endpoints are provided, each send selects the next active session.
+  - When multiple endpoints are configured, the client selects the endpoint with the earliest reconnect eligibility.
-  - If a session fails, traffic shifts seamlessly to remaining endpoints.
+  - Backoff durations depend on the disconnect reason (e.g., timeouts vs. incompatibilities).

 ## 4. Message Framing & Protocol

+- **Header + body**
+  - Each message has an 11-byte header: message type (Int16), compression flag (bool), compressed length (Int32), uncompressed length (Int32).
+  - After the header, the body contains serialized parameters or response content.

-- **Length-Prefixed Frames**
+- **Compression**
-  - Messages are sent with a 4‑byte length header, ensuring correct reassembly.
-  - Supports streaming of large payloads without partial message delivery.
+  - Large payloads may be compressed based on size; bodies are decompressed transparently on receipt.

-- **Request/Response Pattern**
+- **Request/Response**
-  - `SendRequest` and `SendResponse` methods handle synchronous round‑trip calls.
-  - Timeouts and cancellation tokens ensure callers aren’t blocked indefinitely.
+  - Client sends via `SendMessage(object[] parameters, int timeoutMs, bool isLongPolling=false, string friendlyName=null)` and blocks until a response or timeout.
+  - Server handles `MessageReceived` and (optionally) sets `e.Response`.

-## 5. Optional Compression
+## 5. Subscriptions & Broadcasts

-- **Built-in GZip Compression**
-  - Toggleable per session or per message.
-  - Ideal for text-heavy or large binary payloads to reduce bandwidth.
+- Clients can add/remove named subscriptions.
+The server can send broadcasts, and the client raises `BroadcastReceived`.

-## 6. Extensibility & Customization
+## 6. Logging & Diagnostics

-- **Custom Serializers**
+- **Events**
-  - Pass your own encoder/decoder delegates for JSON, Protobuf, or proprietary formats.
+  - `LogRaised` surfaces structured log entries with severity and event type.
+  - `ExceptionRaised` is an error-only channel for consumers who want only failures.

-- **Pluggable Logging**
+- **Observability**
-  - Expose events for raw byte sends/receives to integrate with your logging infrastructure.
+  - `ServerVersion` is set after handshake and indicates the remote server’s SocketMeister version.

-## 7. Performance & Scaling
+## 7. Performance Considerations

-- **Benchmarks**
-  - Achieves thousands of messages per second with minimal GC pressure.
-  - Pooling of buffer arrays reduces memory churn.

-- **Deployment Scenarios**
-  - Single instance apps to scaled-out microservices farms behind load balancers.
+- Buffer reuse via pooled `SocketAsyncEventArgs` objects.
+- Message framing and serialization reduce allocations and support large payloads.

 ---

-For detailed APIs and configuration options, see the [API reference](/api/index.html).
-For code examples, check out the [Getting Started guide](getting-started.md) and our [samples folder](/docs/samples).
+For code examples, see the [Getting Started](getting-started.md) and [Samples](samples/index.md).
+For API details, refer to the [reference](/api/index.html).